Quick Summary

 How long can I stay in the London City drop-off zone?

 The maximum stay in the London City Airport drop-off zone is 10 minutes.
 The base charge of £8 covers the first 5 minutes.
-Each additional minute from 6–10 minutes costs £1 extra.
+Each additional minute from 6–10 minutes costs £1 extra (so a full 10-minute stay costs £13).
 Exceeding 10 minutes may result in a Parking Charge Notice.
 Drivers must not wait in their vehicle or leave it unattended on the forecourt.
 If you need more time, you must use the Short Stay car park.

 Do taxis have to pay the London City drop off charge?

 Private hire vehicles including minicabs, Uber, and Bolt must pay the £8 London City Airport drop off charge.
-Licensed black cabs are temporarily exempt pending a TfL consultation.
+Licensed black cabs are temporarily exempt pending the TfL consultation on meter integration.
 When you book a pre-booked taxi with LondonAirport-Taxi.com, the driver handles the drop-off charge as part of the fixed-fare service.
 Passengers do not need to worry about payment portals or deadlines.

 How does London City compare to other London airports for drop-off charges?

-London City charges £8 for just 5 minutes — the shortest base time of any London airport.
+London City charges £8 for just 5 minutes — the shortest base time of any London airport and the highest per-minute cost at £1.60.
 A full 10-minute stay costs £13, more expensive than Gatwick or Stansted at £10 for 10 and 15 minutes respectively.
 London City is also the only London airport with no free car park alternative.
-Heathrow charges £7 for 10 minutes, Luton charges £7 plus £1 per extra minute, and Southend charges £8 for 10 minutes.
-For full guides, see our Heathrow, Gatwick, Stansted, Luton, and Southend drop off charge pages.
+Heathrow charges £7 for 10 minutes, Luton charges £7 plus £1 per extra minute, Gatwick and Stansted both charge £10, and Southend charges £8 for 10 minutes.
+For a complete side-by-side comparison of all six London airports, see our UK airport drop-off charges compared aggregator page.

 Summary

 London City Airport was the last London airport to introduce a drop-off charge, ending free forecourt access on 6 January 2026.
-At £8 for just 5 minutes — with £1/min after that and a strict 10-minute maximum — it has the shortest base time and no free car park alternative.
+At £8 for just 5 minutes — with £1/min after that and a strict 10-minute maximum — it has the shortest base time and highest per-minute cost (£1.60/min) of any UK airport.
+The lack of any free car park alternative makes it uniquely strict among London airports.
+Blue Badge holders are exempt (with pre-registration), and licensed black cabs remain temporarily exempt while TfL consults on integrating the charge into the meter.
+For a complete side-by-side comparison of every London airport drop-off charge in one place, see our UK airport drop-off charges compared aggregator.
 For passengers who cannot use the DLR, a pre-booked taxi from LondonAirport-Taxi.com handles the drop-off charge, delivers you directly to the terminal, and costs a fixed fare with no surprises.
 We cover all six London airports — see our full London City, Heathrow, Gatwick, Stansted, Luton, and Southend pricing pages.
 Book your London City taxi now for an instant fixed-price quote.